Leonte Răutu: Transition to national communism

-While the regime veered into de-satellization and Stalinized national communism, Răutu and Niculescu-Mizil were asked by Gheorghiu-Dej to press the Soviets into recognizing Romania's role in the defeat of Nazism.
+Between June 13, 1958 and June 25, 1960, Răutu was only a junior member of the central committee.
+In October 1958, he supported a measure which dissolved the orgburo into the PMR administrative section, effectively placing the entire party apparatus under Ceaușescu's direct supervision.
+While the regime veered into de-satellization and Stalinized national communism, he and Niculescu-Mizil were asked by Gheorghiu-Dej to press the Soviets into recognizing Romania's role in the defeat of Nazism.
 They raised the issue at an international congress of communist historians in 1959, when they informed their Soviet counterpart, N. I. Shatagin, that they expected a revision of the Soviet official line.
 Niculescu-Mizil sees his boss as partly responsible for transmitting Romania's new terms to the Comecon and the Warsaw Pact, whose sessions he attended in 1961–1963.
 In tandem, Răutu engineered some of the newer campaigns to quash alternative culture, indicating suspects to the Securitate.
 These included: communist writers Alexandru Jar and Gábor Gaál, attacked for having demanded de-Stalinization; modernist sculptor Milița Petrașcu, "unmasked" as an opponent of the regime in a humiliating public session; and classical composer Mihail Andricu, castigated for having revealed his appreciation for the West.
-Historian Stefano Bottoni argues that, in Jar's case, Răutu may have set a trap for a former friend, by inviting Jar to state openly his critique of the PMR line.
+Răutu's own push for retaining the Socialist Realist canon with a reprint of Drum fără pulbere was quietly defeated in early 1959 by his own subordinate, Țugui.

+While overseeing the cultural purges, Răutu networked between Gheorghiu-Dej and Soviet Ambassador Alexei Yepishev.
+The latter congratulated the PMR for its "extremely valuable initiative" in exposing Petrașcu, noting that the Soviets could learn from the example.
+Historian Stefano Bottoni argues that, in Jar's case, Răutu may have set a trap for Jar personally, by inviting his former friend to state openly his contempt for the PMR line.
 Răutu also refused to reinstate the modernist poet-translator Ion Vinea, calling him artistically irrelevant and an agent of British Intelligence.
 In 1960, he returned to the George Călinescu issue, accusing him of deviating from the PMR program.
 Răutu's men suggested that, as a novelist, Călinescu had portrayed the Iron Guard in too light tones; Călinescu made a personal appeal to Gheorghiu-Dej, who treated him with noted sympathy.
 They registered defeat when Gheorghiu-Dej allowed Călinescu to publish his novel Scrinul negru.
 Later in 1960, Călinescu was allowed to lecture at the university, but still not reinstated as professor.
+The same year, Răutu also revised his stance on Blaga.
+According to the latter's daughter Dorli, he and his subordinate George Ivașcu were quick to assist her father in obtaining palliative care for his terminal illness.